 What can I do with a chemistry degree from The College of Wooster?

-The access to lab facilities, early research opportunities with faculty members and small classes at The College of Wooster give chemistry majors lots of choices after graduation.
+Access to lab facilities, early research opportunities with faculty members and small classes at The College of Wooster give Chemistry majors lots of choices after graduation.
 Wooster is a national leader among private four-year undergraduate institutions when it comes to the number of graduates who go on to earn a Ph.D. in chemistry.
-About 50 percent of our graduates go on to Ph.D. programs.
-Another 20 percent of graduates attend medical or dental school.
-Other graduates are employed as teachers or work in labs for companies such as Merck, Eli Lilly & Co., Agilent and more.
+Wooster ranks third among U.S. institutions where women doctorate recipients in chemistry earn bachelor’s degrees according to a 2019 report published by the Council of Independent Colleges and based on data from the National Center for Education Statistics and National Science Foundation.
+About 50% of our graduates go on to Ph.D. programs; another 20% enroll in medical or dental school.
+Other graduates are employed as teachers or work in labs for Merck, Eli Lilly & Co., Agilent and more.

 Chemistry at The College of Wooster

 In addition to core courses, all students at The College of Wooster complete independent research under the guidance of a faculty mentor.
 This focused research project (of the student’s design) gives chemistry majors several semesters to develop research and presentation skills, culminating in a presentation to a faculty panel.
 Chemistry majors build professional skills for careers in the sciences, while also building critical thinking skills and expanding their perspectives through the variety of courses available at a small, private liberal arts college.

 Chemistry majors follow a curriculum informed by the American Chemical Society’s Committee on Professional Training comprised of courses across the major subdisciplines of chemistry.